 5-HTP is made from tryptophan in the body, or can be taken as a supplement.
 Supplements are made from extracts of the seeds of the African tree Griffonia simplicifolia.
 5-HTP can also be found in many multivitamin and herbal preparations.

 How to Take It

 5-HTP should not be given to children.

-Health care professionals generally recommend 50 mg of 5-HTP taken 1 - 3 times per day.
-Some studies have used higher doses, but because 5-HTP can be toxic at high doses, you should talk to your health care provider before raising the dose.
-Your health care provider can help determine the right dose for you.
+Because 5-HTP can be toxic at high doses, you should talk to your health care provider before taking 5-HTP.
+Your provider can help determine the right dose for you.

 Because of the potential for side effects and interactions with medications, you should take dietary supplements only under the supervision of your health care provider.